Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

     # ... do stuff
 ```

 Only that can't be implemented.
-Python `with` statement can't run it's block more than once.
+Python `with` statement can't run its block more than once.
 We just ran against language constraint.
 It's important to notice such cases if you want to understand languages differences beyond syntax.
 In Ruby and to lesser extend in Perl we could continue manipulating blocks, in Lisp we could even manipulate code (that would probably be an overkill), but not all is lost for Python, we should just switch to higher order functions and their convenience concept - decorators:

 ``` python
 @decorator